rg-viza/composer/doc/articles/troubleshooting.md

 ```
 You can make a permanent swap file following this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).

+This error can also occur with Xdebug enabled.

 ## Degraded Mode

 Due to some intermittent issues on Travis and other systems, we introduced a